 In 1972, Development Control Bylaw 8600 was adopted by Council.
 Here, several familiar concepts to downtown parking were introduced, including the downtown restricted parking area.
 Within this area, the bylaw revised the parking requirements for commercial/office developments to be one stall per 140 square metres of net floor space (was previously 1 stall per office/workstation - about 1 per 50 square metres).
 Developments were only permitted to provide a maximum of 20 per cent of their parking requirement (or 50 stalls, whichever was less) on-site.
 The remainder of their parking requirement was to be paid to the cash-in-lieu fund.
 The plan specifically stated the intent to under-provide parking was to foster transit use to the downtown.
-Developers were supportive of these measures.
-At the time, parking was seen as an expensive, non-profitable component of development.
+Development.
 Reducing the amount of parking required helped both The City and developers achieve their own goals.
 The 1979 Downtown Plan continued to support these goals.